-Our non-profit society is trying to facilitate cooperation between Pender Island local food growers and food groups, towards the organization and maintenance of a Pender Community Seed Bank.
+The Heartwood Folk School of Pender [originating host of the Gulf Islands Food Co-op] is trying to facilitate cooperation between Pender Island local food growers and food groups, towards the organization and maintenance of a Pender Community Seed Bank.
 Our next step in this regard is a free Skill-Building Workshop on Seed Saving & Seed Banks, on Saturday, September 29, 2012 (noon to 4 pm, Upper Community Hall).

 The workshop teacher will be Rupert Adams of Saltspring Seeds, and I’m aware that Pender food groups and growers know a lot about seed saving as well!
 There are useful models from Dan Jason and others, for us to borrow from in the creation of a Pender Community Seed Bank.
 Have a look at the form and the article below, and also come out on September 29 to take another step towards this (or just send in the form if you can’t make it to the workshop).
 People with no seed saving experience are really welcome to be involved!

 Wouldn’t it be phenomenal if our community also had a Seed Bank?
 This would involve Penderites interested in saving and sharing food seed that is non-GMO and open-pollinated (sometimes called “heritage seed”, see Seed Saving Guide.
 For example: